Artifacts (group): Reunion

 In August 2009 at the Rock Steady Crew Anniversary Weekend in Newark, New Jersey, Artifacts briefly reunited during a performance by El Da Sensei.
 According to Tame One, the duo had not reconciled their differences but when he heard the horn riff which introduces "Wrong Side of da Tracks", he felt like performing it.

-On August 2 of the next year at The Rock Steady Crew 33rd Anniversary Celebration in Newark, both El Da Sensei and Tame One along with DJ Kaos performed officially as The Artifacts.
+On August 2 of the next year at the Rock Steady Crew 33rd Anniversary Celebration in Newark, both El Da Sensei and Tame One along with DJ Kaos performed officially as the Artifacts.
 They performed several songs from their respective catalogs as well as Artifacts material at this show.
-They are in the process of collaborating on a new Artifacts album and Tame One confirmed in an interview on March 22, 2013 that Artifacts are reunited.
+They are in the process of collaborating on a new Artifacts album and Tame One confirmed in an interview on March 22, 2013, that Artifacts are reunited.

 Signing with Redefinition Records, the first new Artifacts material in over 10 years was debuted on Redefinition Records' official SoundCloud.

-In 2022, the Artifacts released their final studio album, No Expiration Date, with Buckwild.
-It was the last album to be released in Tame One's lifetime, as he would pass away on November 5th the same year.
+In 2022, the Artifacts released their final album, No Expiration Date, with Buckwild.
+It was the last album to be released in Tame One's lifetime.